 Methylmercury in Adult Amphibians

 We could not find any published studies that investigated Hg concentrations or toxicity thresholds for adult Ambystomid salamanders or wood frogs.
 Among caudate, Burke et al. (2010) showed that behavioral responses of adult two-lined salamanders (Eurycea bislineata) with mean THg concentrations of ~4,500 ng/g dw from a Hg contaminated site had lower speeds of locomotion, diminished responsiveness, and reduced ability to capture prey compared to an uncontaminated reference site.
-THg concentrations in red-backed salamanders (Plethodon cinereus) have been reported from three different geographic areas in the eastern U.S. Whole-body concentrations of THg from red-backed salamanders in Virginia (Bergeron et al. 2010a) and the Catskill Mountains, NY (Townsend and Driscoll 2013) were similar to THg concentrations in tail-clips from salamanders in the Green Mountains, Vermont (Rimmer et al. 2010) (100 ng/g dw; 127 ng/g dw, 110 ng/g dw, respectively).
-These results were similar to mean THg in adult A. maculatum tail-clips in this study (118 ng/g dw).
+THg concentrations in red-backed salamanders (Plethodon cinereus) have been reported from three different geographic areas in the eastern U.S. Whole-body concentrations of THg from red-backed salamanders in Virginia (Bergeron et al. 2010a) and the Catskill Mountains, NY (Townsend and Driscoll 2013) were similar to THg concentrations in tail-clips from salamanders in the Green Mountains, Vermont (Rimmer et al. 2010) (mean values were 100 ng/g dw; 127 ng/g dw, 110 ng/g dw, respectively).
+These results were similar to mean THg in adult A. maculatum tail-clips in this study (118+/-XX ng/g dw).
 Although P. cinereus is terrestrial throughout its entire life cycle, it occupies similar habitats as adult A. maculatum and co-occurring populations would likely be exposed to similar dietary Hg concentrations through atmospheric deposition.
 Still, we would expect adult spotted salamanders to bioaccumulate more Hg than red-backed salamanders due to increased exposure during their aquatic larval stage (Todd et al. 2012), longer life span (Flageole and Leclair 1992), and higher trophic position resulting from larger prey size.
 Although Hg samples from salamander tail-clips have been shown to correlate strongly with whole-body Hg, it is not a 1:1 relationship and can vary substantially between species (Pfleeger et al. 2016).
 Therefore, comparison of tail and whole-body Hg concentrations between- and within-species must be interpreted cautiously.

 Data on mercury concentrations in adult anurans is lacking, hence there were few relevant studies with which to compare our results.
 MeHg in American toad blood from an uncontaminated site in Virginia (Bergeron et al. 2010b) was about three times higher than wood frog blood in the present study.
 Since MeHg in blood is comprised of both a transient component which reflects recent dietary intake, and a more stable component related to life-time accumulation (Day et al. 2005), it seems unlikely that wood frogs in our study would have accumulated any recent dietary Hg since they were captured within days of emerging from winter dormancy and do not forage during spring migration and breeding (Wells and Bevier 1997).
 Therefore, early spring may represent the lowest blood Hg levels of the year among spring-breeding amphibians that do not begin foraging until after the breeding season, and may be more representative of life-time Hg accumulation.
 It is also possible that blood Hg concentrations could decline during extended periods of heat and drought when terrestrial amphibians estivate.
 Studying stranded loggerhead sea turtles (Caretta caretta), Day et al. (2005) found significantly lower blood Hg levels in a severely emaciated individual with no fat stores compared to other stranded loggerheads, suggesting that a cessation of dietary input of prey resulted in a decline in blood Hg concentration.
 Therefore, it may be important to know the precise timing of blood collection and whether animals recently emerged from hibernation or estivation when comparing blood Hg concentrations between studies.